 All students are issued photo identification cards to be carried at all times on campus.
+If a student's identification card is lost or damaged, replacement cards can be secured for a fee by contacting Photo ID Services.

 Student Religious Observance Policy